Handgun: Machine pistols

 A machine pistol is generally defined as a handgun capable of fully automatic or selective fire.
-During World War I, the Austrians introduced the world's first machine gun, the Steyr Repetierpistole M1912/P16.
-The Germans would quickly follow suit with machine gun versions of the Luger P08 "Artillery Pistol" and later models of the Mauser C96.
-Their light weight, small size, and extremely high rates of fire made machine pistols difficult to control in full-auto.
-Most machine pistols support a shoulder stock to improve control, like the Heckler & Koch VP70.
+During World War I, the Austrians introduced the world's first machine pistol, the Steyr Repetierpistole M1912/P16.
+The Germans would quickly follow suit with machine pistol versions of the Luger P08 "Artillery Pistol" and later models of the Mauser C96.
+Some machine pistols support a shoulder stock to improve control, like the Heckler & Koch VP70.
 Others, such as the Beretta 93R also have a forward hand-grip.

+3D printed handguns

+3D printed firearms are firearms that can be produced with a 3D printer.

 Overview of gun laws by nation

-Many handguns are easily concealed — a trait that is useful both to civilians wishing to bear arms for self-defense and to criminals wishing to carry a handgun for illegal purposes.
-For these reasons, handguns are a particular focus of debates on gun politics, and in many jurisdictions handguns fall under specific restrictions.
+Many handguns are easily concealed – this has led to laws applying specifically to civilian handgun ownership and the legality of carrying or concealing a handgun whilst in a public setting.
+Gun laws broadly group gun types into handgun, long guns and to what degree they are automatic.